ibm-watson-iot/iot-java/docs/java_cli_for_api.rst

     JsonArray response = apiClient.getDeviceConnectionLogs(iotsample-ardunio, ardunio01);

-Refer to the Problem Determination section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.
+Refer to the Problem Determination section of the `IBM Watson IoT Platform API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the request & response model and http status code.

 ----